surendrapattikonda/mcq-generator-1/README.md

 ## 🔮 Future Enhancements

-Use BERT or T5 for better question quality
+Use BERT or T5 or LLMs for better question quality

 Generate distractors using WordNet or external APIs